 keep up with your business branding!
 This means creating a custom

 Twitter background that shows your brand.
-You can get tips and a free

 - From Joel Libava "The